 Today is Memorial Day.
 It is not Veteran’s Day, which is November 11.
 It is not Armed Forces Day, which is marked the third Saturday in May.
 It is Memorial Day, the day we remember and give thanks for those who died during their service to our nation.

 Originally, this day was called Decoration Day because spring has grown reliably warm enough that it is safe to adorn graves with summer flowers.
 It was renamed Memorial Day to better remind us of the importance of remembrance.

 I hate goodbyes.
-Thus, when I think of Memorial Day, I think of all of the goodbyes said by loved ones who sent sons and daughters off on planes and trains and in cars, and in former days on horse or by foot, who at the least hoped for, and at the most expected another hello.
+Thus, on Memorial Day, I think of all of the goodbyes said by loved ones who sent sons and daughters off on planes and trains and in cars, and in former days on horse or by foot, who at the least hoped for, and at the most expected another hello.
 But they did not enjoy another hello, because their flesh and blood gave his or her flesh and blood—in whatever manner they lost their lives while in the armed forces—that we might continue to live in freedom in the greatest nation on earth.

 My older brother, Tom, came home from oversees, as would my younger brother, Dave, and we continue to enjoy hellos.
 My father came home from overseas after serving during World War II, had a long, wonderful, productive life, and then we said so long to him.
 As thankful as I am for the service to me and our country of some of my own flesh and blood, this day is not about them.

 Today, we remember and give thanks for those who said the goodbyes when tears and fears never had the chance to be dried and assuaged by joyous homecoming hellos.
 I hate goodbyes, but I have never had a goodbye be the final words I said to a loved one, whom I sent off to serve my nation.
 My heart, therefore, is all the more solemn for those who have lived through this hardest of goodbyes.